EmilsLipsans/aatest/README.md

-Create a local database(aadb) and execute these queries
+Setup: Create a local database(aadb) and execute these queries

   ```sql
   CREATE TABLE CarBrands (